icemojo/icemojo.github.io/_posts/2021-07-13-broughlike-intro-03.md

 ![traversal arc concept](/assets/img/broughlike-intro-03-traversal-arc-concept.jpg)
 <figcaption>The objective is not to throw an object to a target, but to control the entire traversal movement over the parabolic arc</figcaption>

  I know it's a lot of rambling and much of it won't make sense without additional explanations with proper mathematical formula.
 I still don't fully understand much of it even after I've managed to make it work.
-I hope that references you've found in this article would give you a good runway when you're trying to attempt your own implemenation.
+I hope that references you've found in this article would give you a good runway when you're trying to attempt your own implementation.
 All I want to say is that it's not just about throwing an object from one point to another.
-And you should try to lay out concrete intentions, either as a designer or a programmer, and do a thorough research before diving into futher implementation details.
+And you should try to lay out concrete intentions, either as a designer or a programmer, and do a thorough research before diving into further implementation details.

 So after about 18 hours of various prototype iterations over a couple of weeks, here's what I got.
 I'm not gonna go through all of my prototypes here just to save your sanity.
 But I do want to note that [this video by Gingerageous Games](https://www.youtube.com/watch?v=F47dmKpAIW0) brought me closest to what I wanted to achieve.